aherrick/Shadr/README.md

 ### How It Works

-- **50% and above**: Uses gamma ramp adjustment - modifies the display's color curve for natural brightness changes
+ - **Above 100%**: Uses gamma ramp adjustment - modifies the display's color curve for natural brightness changes
-- **Below 50%**: Uses a black overlay for deeper dimming with true blacks
+ - **Below 100%**: Uses a black overlay for dimming with true blacks

 Gamma changes are automatically reset when the app exits.
 The overlay is click-through so it won't block your apps.